MagmaBlock/publish-to-s3/README.md

 [English](./README.md) | [简体中文](./README-zh-CN.md)

-This script is primarily used to upload the build output directory of a static site to an S3 bucket.
+Effortlessly deploy your static site to any S3 bucket with a single script.

 ## Best Practices